 LANSING, Mich. – In conjunction with National Black HIV/AIDS Awareness Day, the Ingham County Health Department is hosting a community HIV testing event on Friday, February 7, 8 a.m. to 3:30 p.m., at Forest Community Health Center located at 2316 S. Cedar Street in Lansing.

-Free, anonymous HIV testing is available for all Ingham County residents regardless of race/ethnicity.
+Free, confidential HIV testing is available for all Ingham County residents regardless of race/ethnicity.

 Approximately 500 people in Ingham County are living with HIV.
-African-Americans have the highest HIV infection rate in the county of all racial and/or ethnic groups.
+African-Americans have the highest proportion of new HIV diagnoses in the U.S. of all racial and/or ethnic groups.

 No appointment is needed and testing typically takes just 30 to 45 minutes.
 For additional information, contact the HIV/STI prevention program at (517) 887-4424.

-February 7, 2017 marks the 17th year for National Black HIV/AIDS Awareness Day (NBHAAD), a national HIV testing and treatment community mobilization initiative targeted at Black people in the United States.
-NBHAAD was founded in 1999 as a national response to the growing HIV and AIDS epidemic in African-American communities.
+February 7, 2020 marks the 21st year for National Black HIV/AIDS Awareness Day (NBHAAD), a national HIV testing and treatment community mobilization initiative to encourage testing and awareness.
+NBHAAD was founded in 1999 as a national response to the growing HIV and AIDS epidemic in Black communities.